 Australia’s current estate of protected areas (National Parks and State Reserves) is no longer sufficient to protect and maintain healthy wildlife populations.
 Recent research also shows that while big patches of intact habitat continue to be vitally important for wildlife, small patches of suburban bush are often equally critical for the survival of rare and endangered species.
 Every bit counts!

 Rather than reinventing the wheel, we’ve gathered together our favourite resources from a range of environmental organisations and provide links to them below.
 These are grouped into themes, but some resources could apply across multiple categories.
-Of course, the advice given is sometmes general in nature or may otherwise be very specific to a particular region.
+The advice given is sometimes general in nature or may otherwise be very specific to a particular region.
 Even among ecologists and restoration practitioners, techniques on what to plant, when, where and how can differ.
 So think carefully about which tips apply to you and your property.

 Many Tasmanians are already doing their bit to restore habitat for wildlife on their property.
-If that’s you (thanks!), consider setting up a camera-trap to monitor your hard work.
+If that’s you (thanks!), consider setting up a camera trap to monitor your hard work.
 A consistent problem in the science of restoration ecology is a lack of long-term interest and funding that allows for monitoring restoration outcomes.
-Knowing which species colonise newly created or protected habitat and when, can help inform future conservation efforts.
+Knowing which species colonise newly created or protected habitat and when, could help inform the design of future conservation efforts.

 Native Plants and Revegetation